c0rp3n/colorlib-sm/README.md

 ColorLib is built as a replacement for Colors, it uses a a less naive approach to formatting messages to drastically improve the performance of C* functions.

-## Status

-*This project is still under active development and has not yet reached a stable version until v1.0.0 So when using this code currently expect random error and dragons.*

 ## Performance
 #### CPrintToChat
  - ColorLib - Time needed for 10000 messages: 0.0600535